redbadger/crux/crux_core/README.md

 The Foreign Function Interface allowing the shell to call the above functions is provided by Mozilla's [UniFFI](https://mozilla.github.io/uniffi-rs/) on a mobile device, or in the browser, by [wasm-pack](https://rustwasm.github.io/wasm-pack/).

-In order both to send more complex data than UniFFI currently supports and to enforce the message passing semantics, all messages are serialised, sent across the boundary, then deserialised using [serde_generate](https://docs.rs/serde-generate/latest/serde_generate/) which also provides type generation for the foreign (non-Rust) languages.
+In order both to send more complex data than UniFFI currently supports and to enforce the message passing semantics, all messages are serialized, sent across the boundary, then deserialized using [serde_generate](https://docs.rs/serde-generate/latest/serde_generate/) which also provides type generation for the foreign (non-Rust) languages.

 This means that changes to types in the core, especially the `Message` type, propagate out into the shell implementations and cause errors where appropriate (such as an exhaustive match on an enum check).